-After boarding and deplaning twice, a cancelled flight, spending the night sleeping in the corner of a deserted gate of the Atlanta airport, fourteen hours later we are on our way to São Paulo-Guarulhous International Airport.
+After boarding and deplaning twice, a cancelled flight, spending the night sleeping in the corner of a deserted gate of the airport, 14 hours later we are on our way to São Paulo-Guarulhous International Airport.

 We arrive into a sensory overload of confetti, music, dancing, drinking, cheering, an endless line of floats with elaborate costumes, feathers and vibrant colors.
-We take some photos of our favorite floats ranging from royal frogs and cupids to the Brazilian soccer team, Palmeiras.
+The floats range from royal frogs and cupids to the Brazilian soccer team, Palmeiras.

-The Portuguese celebration begins every year the Friday before Ash Wednesday continuing until noon on Ash Wednesday.
-São Paulo began holding their own Carnival celebration in nineteen ninety-one.
+The Portuguese celebration begins every year the Friday before Ash Wednesday continuing until 12:00pm on Ash Wednesday.
+São Paulo began holding their own Carnival celebration in 1991.
 Samba schools compete to attract famous musicians and television stars to top their elaborate, themed floats.
 Each night’s festivities continue early into the next morning.

 The scenery on the ride to Guarujá is filled with vibrant greens as we drive by mountains, forests, lush vegetation, and the occasional favela.
 As we get closer to the coast, the smell the salt water fills in the air.

-Slightly overcast as we walk to the beach, we don’t expect much of a crowd.
-As the ocean comes into view, we are dumbfounded by the masses of umbrellas, beach chairs, and people.
+Overcast as we walk to the beach, we don’t expect much of a crowd.
+The ocean comes into view along with masses of umbrellas, beach chairs, and people.
 With no room to walk along the sand, we maneuver to the water walking knee deep in the ocean searching for a less crowded area.

 Our persistence pays off and we find an opening to lay our beach towels at the far end of the beach.
 A stunning backdrop of mountains and thick vegetation surround the ocean.
-After a relaxing day at the beach, we pack up our towels and begin the walk back.
-Smelling something delicious, we stop at a cart in the ocean with waves crashing against its wheels, selling hot, roasted corn on the cob park their carts in the ocean.
+Due to the lack of room on the beach, vendors selling hot, roasted corn on the cob park their carts in the ocean.